 Recently Jennifer Louden and her colleague Michele Christensen hosted an on-line program called Teach Now.
 I admire Jennifer Louden.
 She has an ability to speak and present information simply, elegantly and powerfully, and their program appears to have been wildly popular.
 While the word teacher, for most people, typically evokes the image of a kindergarten or high school teacher, Jennifer Louden and Michele Christensen describe those who are called to teach as members of “a tribe” who want to share ideas, energy, information with others for the sake of serving.
 Jennifer writes: “Life is calling many of us to be teachers, to share what we have learned and are learning.”

 I love what Jennifer and Michele did in their Teach Now program, and I hope that Getting Messy will be a helpful support to those who are called to teach.
-It can be purchased on Amazon by clicking here, as well as several local bookstores in the Bay area (see the list on the right-hand column of this blog).
-And you can find out more about Teach Now here: http://jenniferlouden.com/teach-now/
+It can be purchased on Amazon by clicking here.
+You can find out more about Teach Now here: http://jenniferlouden.com/teach-now/